-The HDT is a microprocessor based 4-20mA loop powered (2 wire) hygrometer, for measuring moisture content in gases or liquids in a wide range from -100°C to +20°C dewpoint in gases; and 0 ppmW to 1000 ppmW in liquids.
+The HDT is a microprocessor based 4-20mA loop powered (2) wire) hygrometer, for measuring moisture content in gases or liquids in a wide range from -110° C to $+20^{\circ}$ C dew-point in gases; and 0 ppmW to 1000 ppmW in liquids (determined by the specific liquid).
 The measurement is transmitted by varying the current drawn (4-20mA) from the power supply.
-The current varies linearly proportional to the selected measurement units.
-In addition a digital output modulates/demodulates the 4-20mA loop line without interfering with its operation, and adheres to the HART protocol.
+The current varies linearly proportional to the selected measurement units (which are programmed at the factory).
+In addition a digital output modulates/demodulates the 420mA loop line without interfering with its operation, and adheres to the HART protocol.
 Thus the HDT is capable of communicating with properly equipped Personal Computers or other RS-232 or HART capable controllers.
 The HDT's advanced design allows it to be housed in a small stainless steel enclosure behind the sensor probe, thus the instrument and sensor are a single integrated unit.

-The HDT uses the Xentaur HTFTM sensor which is encapsulated in sintered stainless steel, thus it is capable of coming into contact with a wide variety of environments.
-However one should keep in mind that the sensor is a sensitive device and it should be handled accordingly.
+The HDT uses the Xentaur XTR series sensor with COSA Xentaur's proprietary HTFTM technology, which is protected with a variety of stainless steel guards.
+The specific sensor guard is determined by the application to optimize the speed of response and sensor protection.
+However, one should keep in mind that the sensor is a sensitive device and it should be handled accordingly.